COVID-19 Vaccine Boosters – What You Need to Know

 The mRNA COVID-19 vaccines (Pfizer and Moderna) are working well to prevent severe illness, hospitalization, and death from the virus.
 However, the protection from asymptomatic COVID infection and mild to moderate symptoms lowers over time.
 If you don’t get a COVID-19 vaccine booster, you are still considered “fully vaccinated” two weeks after your second dose of the Pfizer or Moderna vaccines or two weeks after a single dose of the Johnson and Johnson (J&J) vaccine.

-Can I get other vaccines and the COVID-19 vaccine booster at the same time?
+Can I get the seasonal flu shot and the COVID-19 vaccine booster at the same time?

-Yes, you can get a COVID-19 vaccine or booster shot and other vaccines such as meningitis, flu, HSV, and shingles at the same time.
+Yes, you can get a COVID-19 vaccine or booster shot and the seasonal flu vaccine at the same time.
 Possible side effects from the COVID vaccine/booster are typically the same when received alone or with other vaccines.